top of page

 she’d share with her kindergarten class each year!

-Then, as a Grand, she’ll offer ways to adapt these ideas
+Then, as a Grand, she’ll offer ways to share this story with your own Littles!

 Before I begin, I need to pause for a moment

-and share these photos from a year ago!
+and share these photos from a a few years back!

 That day was filled with cuddles from this smiley valentine!